 Edwardian Green Transferware Bone Dish Marseilles Woods England 1902-1910

-This is a Woods and Son, England crescent bone dish in the Marseilles pattern made in 1902-1910.
-The art nouveau floral pattern on a molded and beaded semi porcelain, a type of ironstone, is a green transfer or transferware floral with hand painted gold foliage and trim.
+This is a Woods and Son, England crescent bone dish in the Marseilles pattern made in 1902-1910 during the Edwardian era.
+The art nouveau floral pattern on a molded and beaded semi porcelain, a type of ironstone.

-The crescent dish or bone dish measures 1 inch high by 6.5 inches long by 3.25 inches wide and is in very good +++ used vintage condition.
+The versatile and decorative crescent dish is in very good +++ used vintage condition.
 The gold is bright, mild but normal crazing and of course no chips or cracks.
 There are a few bits of kiln dust and a firing hairline on the base but really remarkable condition.